What are the changes?

-From 1 March 2014, motorcyclists will have another option when choosing how to get their motorcycle licence instead of taking a practical test at each stage of the licensing system, motorcyclists can choose to have their riding skills assessed by an approved CBTA assessor.
+- Motorcyclists now have another option when choosing how to get their motorcycle licence.
+Instead of taking a practical test at each stage of the licensing system, motorcyclists can choose to do a competency-based training and assessment course with an approved CBTA assessor.

 - Changes to the motorcycle licence practical tests.
-(See Changes to the driver licence tests.)
+(See Practical driver licence tests.)

-- The learner approved motorcycle scheme (LAMS): Introducing a power-to-weight restriction for learner and restricted motorcyclists.
+- The learner approved motorcycle scheme (LAMS): The introduction of a power-to-weight restriction for learner and restricted motorcyclists.
 (See Approved motorcycles for learner and restricted riders.)

 - Changes to minimum licence time requirements: Requiring all novice motorcyclists to be subject to the same minimum time requirements at the restricted licence stage.
 (See Changes to minimum licence time requirements below.)

 - Changes to strengthen the basic handling skills test (BHST) and improve the safety of motorcyclists.